Strengthen The Body

-Some folks are fond of megadosing iodine, but I don’t recommend it for most people.
-Too much can can thyroid problems just like too-little can.
+Some folks are fond of megadosing iodine, but I don’t great for most people.
+Too much can swiftly cause thyroid problems — much like iodine deficiency can.

-Your body needs an amount it can handle and utilize.
+Therefore, your body needs an amount of iodine it can handle and utilize.

-Both are essential for immunity, and selenium is essential for glutathione production, which is needed for detoxification.
+Both iodine and selenium are essential for immunity.
+Selenium is essential for glutathione production, which is needed for detoxification.

 Kelp is the simplest source of iodine, and works well for many people. https://amzn.to/2LW75k3